-Acupuncture For Mental Health Northern Suburbs
+Acupuncture For Anxiety and Stress Northern Suburbs

 The signs of stress can vary from one person to the next and may manifest physically as an illness, tiredness or lethargy, or as symptoms such as sore, tight muscles, dull skin, lank hair, or erratic sleep patterns.
 Mental stress can result in depression, mood swings, anger, frustration, confusion, paranoid behaviour, jealousy or withdrawal (1).

-Acupuncture For Mental Illness: The Research
+Acupuncture For Anxiety and Stress: The Research

-Acupuncture for Anxiety Melbourne
+Acupuncture for Anxiety: Research

-Acupuncture for Stress and Trauma PTSD Melbourne
+Acupuncture for Stress and Trauma: Research

 A Important Note About Acupuncture And Mental Health